biodash/biodash.github.io/content/codeclub/12_loops/index.md

 output: hugodown::md_document
 title: "Session 12: Vectorization and loops in R"
 subtitle: "Need for repeat."
-summary: "In this 12th session of Code Club, we will learn about structures for flow control in R, in particular for loops and if statements."
+summary: "This is be the first of several sessions broadly about iterating in order to avoid copying-and-pasting of code, and today we will talk about vectorization and for loops."
 authors: [admin]
 tags: [codeclub, markdown, rmarkdown]
 date: 2021-03-01